 Success in insurance sales depends on obtaining quality insurance leads.
 The good news is that there are many ways to generate leads.
 Use all of the strategies at your disposal to garner attention for your agency, including:

-Direct marketing, including personal letters introducing yourself and your commitment to helping consumers find the insurance that meets their specific needs and preferences.
+Direct marketing can help you connect with prospects.
+For example, consider sending personal letters introducing yourself and your commitment to helping consumers find the insurance that meets their specific needs and preferences.

-Hosting events, public seminars and information sessions can help you reach a wider audience.
-It also gets you out of the house - a common problem for many who work from home.
+Hosting events, public seminars, and information sessions can help you reach a wider audience.
+It also gets you out of the house—a common concern for many who work from home.

 Build a Strong Online Presence

-- Update social media frequently with relevant information
+- Update your social media profiles frequently with relevant information.

 Forge Local Partnerships